These are the neck exercises and neck stretches that I believe most people with neck pain should stop doing.

 The neck has more motion than other areas of the spine

 The neck has far more intersegmental motion (total motion between segments) than other areas of the spine.
-The shape of the neck is unique with its special joint arrangement at the top of the spine (trochoid joint), and joints called uncinate joints near the body.
-These uncinate joints (also called uncovertebral) allow for movement called “translation,” which means that there is some side to side and forward-back slide of the neck vertebrae.
+The shape of the neck is unique with its special joint arrangement at the top of the spine (trochoid joint) and joints called uncinate joints near the body.
+These uncinate joints (also called uncovertebral) allow for a movement called “translation.”
+This means there is some side-to-side and forward-back slide of the neck vertebrae.

 The neck has coupled motion.
 The whole neck moves as a unit, and moving in one direction, will cause motion in another plane of movement.